Verification of Enrollment and Attendance (VOE)

 Final Exam Waiver Information

 All students parking on campus must have an Austin High parking permit and must park in designated student parking areas.
-Parking permits cost $15 and are issued by Ms. Estrada in the main office in the 2nd floor.
-The student must complete a parking permit application and present both a valid driver's license and proof of insurance (the student's name must be on the proof of insurance).
+Parking permits cost $15 and are issued by Ms. Lopez in the main office in the 2nd floor.
+The student must complete a parking permit application and present both a valid driver's license and proof of insurance.

 The school has a parking attendant who is responsible for issuing tickets and applying parking boots (for repeated violaters).
 Fines are as follows: